urospetkovic/yahtzee_final/README.md

-Yahtzee game with GUI made in tkinter.
+Example of Desktop Yahtzee game with GUI made in tkinter.

 Elements:
 - Yahtzee sheet